lethain/staff-eng/src/markdown/guides/learn-to-never-be-wrong.md

 If these behaviors don't come naturally to you, that's okay; the opportunity to practice is all around.
 Every comment on a document is an opportunity.
 Every meeting is an opportunity.
 Every pull request is an opportunity.

 Start each week by picking one of these skills you want to explicitly use in the meetings you head into.
-If you have a particularly difficult meeting come up, spend some time practicing in your head or with a peer on how you might use these approaches to facilitate forward progress despite the challenges.
+If you have a particularly difficult meeting come up, spend some time practicing in your head or with a peer how you might use these approaches to facilitate forward progress despite the challenges.

 ## Jerks